 - It dates back to 732 Ma BP (million years before present).

-- The lava and crater is still there.
+- The lava and crater are still there.

-- There is a fort which was built by Hemu.
+- There is a fort that was built by Hemu.

 - This place has several medicinal plants.

-- There are temples, wild animals, caves and forest.
+- There are temples, wild animals, caves, and forests.

 - It is said that Chyavan Rishi used to live here.

-- Pandawas are said to have come here during their time of exile.
+- Pandavas are said to have come here during their time of exile.

 Though this place has great historic significance but also a great religious significance.
-There are temples which are very old and every year there is fair organized by the temples.
+There are temples that are very old and every year there is fairly organized by the temples.
 People from far off places come here to worship.
-The place also organize mass feast (bhandara) for the devotees.
+The place also organizes mass feast (Bhandara) for the devotees.
 These temples date back to several hundred years.

 Dhosi Hill is the Origin place of Chyavanprash

 Do you what is chyavanprash?
 I am sure every Indian must have tasted it.
 It is usually consumed during winters is said to be a great source of immunity and keeps us strong.
 Well, it is said that Dhosi Hill is the origin place of Chyavanprash.
 There used to be a saint by the name Chyavan Rishi who used to live and meditate here.
-The story says, once he meditated for several hundred years and his body turned into wood like structure and only his eyes were visible while rest of the body was covered by plants, leaves and termites.
-So once the daughter of King came here with her friends and she saw something strange there.
-She struck tree branch in those eyes and Chyavan rishi’s eyes started bleeding.
-On this the rishi got angry and he cursed the king.
-On this, the king came running to him and pleading for mercy.
-Chyavan rishi asked him to marry his daughter to him.
+The story says once he meditated for several hundred years and his body turned into the wood-like structure and only his eyes were visible while the rest of the body was covered by plants, leaves, and termites.
+So, once the daughter of King came here with her friends and she saw something strange there.
+She struck a tree branches in those eyes and Chyavan rishi’s eyes started bleeding.
+On this, the rishi got angry and he cursed the king.
+Therefore, the king came running to him and pleading for mercy.
+Chyavan Rishi asked him to marry his daughter to him.
 He did the same.
-Sukanya, king’s daughter got married with Chyavan rishi and started serving him.
+Sukanya, the king’s daughter got married to Chyavan rishi and started serving him.
 There was a pond which is said to be still present there.
-So, one day, Ashvini Kumar brothers (who were Raj vaids) appeared in the pond and said that they were happy with her services and they have come to heal Chyavan rishi.
+So, one day, Ashvini Kumar brothers (who were Raj vaids) appeared in the pond and said that they were happy with her services and they had come to heal Chyavan rishi.
 They along with Chyavan rishi took a dip in the water and he got his eyes and youth back.
-They prepared a ayurvedic formulation for Chyavan Rishi and named it Chyawanprash.
+They prepared an ayurvedic formulation for Chyavan Rishi and named it Chyawanprash.

 Pandavas during their exile came Dhosi Hill.
-There are some strange impressions on rocks which are said to be their footprints.
+There are some strange impressions on rocks that are said to be their footprints.
 There is a rock which has an impression which looks like a foot.
-It is said that Kunti wanted to drink water, thus Bheem kicked the rock.
+It is said that Draupadi wanted to drink water, thus Bheem kicked the rock.
 Also, there are several other such impressions.
 Well, what the truth is, no one knows.
-Considering that it was once an active volcano, it is not that much easy to digest these stories.
+Considering that it was once an active volcano, it is not that easy to digest these stories.

 Dhosi Hill is a complete ecosystem

 Dhosi Hill is located at an elevation of around 1130m.
 The hill is an ecosystem in itself.
-There is a forest at the hill.
+There is a forest on the hill.
 I had a word a person who told me that there are several wild animals, reptiles in the forest.
 Snakes, wolves, jarakh, scorpions, centipedes, hedgehogs, and several other dangerous and poisonous reptiles are found there.
 There are medicinal plants.
-I was told that Baba Ramdev used to wander here with goats and he learnt about medicine from here only.
+I was told that Baba Ramdev used to wander here with goats and he learned about medicinal plants from here only.